Deducteam/Dedukti-standard/README.md

   provided that the command `require m` was encountered before.

 We globally keep a set `private` of qualified identifiers that is initially empty.

+TODO: Make sure that no module is loaded more than once!

 We can *demodulate* a module `m` as follows:
 For every command `c` in the file `m.dk`,